SAP-samples/smart-co2nverter-ai/documentation/04-data-setup/AI-data-setup-overview.md

 ## Generating Images

 As a last step, we need to pass the prompts to the imaging AI.
 In the first attempt, we used [Stable Difussion](https://stability.ai/stable-diffusion) to generate the pictures.
 This has been done manually, you anyways need to select the image typically one out of four and this way you can immediately decide to regenerate or even manually adjust the prompt if it should not fit at all.
-In our case, most of the prompts delivered a reasonable result in the first short already.
+In our case, most of the prompts delivered a reasonable result in the first shot already.

-The following are a few examples, each with the according prompt whcih was generated by Chat-GPT above.
+The following are a few examples, each with the according prompt generated by ChatGPT above.

 ```
 Depict a realistic image of a cheese portion or a cheese platter.